RecieverofMemory/Chromaton/README.md

     sudo ./autogen.sh
     sudo ./configure --enable-upnp-default --without-gui --disable-tests

   (the --disable-tests is optional.
 Leave this out if you want the test results.
-Also you can add --enable-debug in the code if you want for seeing debugging results logged in debug.log.  upnp checks may fail but it still worked for me anyway.
+Also you can add --enable-debug in the code if you want for seeing debugging results logged in debug.log.
 If during the ./configure step it says libboost no, then rerun the sudo apt-get install libboost line.)

     sudo make